 If you need to modify the task sequence, right-click it and choose Edit Task Sequence for Macs in the context menu.

 You can add other steps to the task sequence that will perform additional actions.
-These steps are described in the following sub-sections.
+These steps are described in the sub-sections that follow this one.